slatedocs/slate/source/mb.md

 API requests can be made via HTTPS between the 3rd party database and ManageBac.
 All requests on the API can be authenticated to the subdomain with a unique product API token using HTTP Basic Access Authentication.

 The API token can be generated manually via Settings > Integrations.
-From here you can fill in the appropriate selections.
-If it is enabled there will be a checkmark in the checkbox on the left hand side under the corresponding tab.
-You can select your homeroom advisor, IB Group, and Year Label in your Database.
+Please ensure that you enable API integration for the specific year levels and provide accurate mapping to the default Homeroom Advisor and Year group.
+You can optionally indicate year level labels as they appear in your main SIS.

 ![MB integration](/images/mb_integration_public_api.png)